joaocorner/genius-game/README.md

 ## To-do list

-- [ ] when loading the page
+- [x] when loading the page
-  - [ ] show score/time saved in history (local storage)
+  - [x] show score/time saved in history (local storage)
-  - [ ] provide customization for the game
-    - [ ] insert a time to pass the colors
-- [ ] when clicking start
+- [x] when clicking start
-  - [ ] trigger an activity start time
-  - [ ] in loop:
+  - [x] resetting the values
   - [x] generate a random number between 1 and 4
-    - [ ] associate that number to a button style and show the player
+  - [x] associate that number to a button style and show it
-    - [ ] in case of empty array
-    - [ ] in case it already has value
-      - [ ] fetch the values ​​and display them with a spaced time
+    - [x] fetch the values ​​and display them with a spaced time
-      - [ ] generate a random number between 1 and 4
-      - [ ] associate that number to a button style and show the player
-    - [ ] receive user input by clicking in the same order as the displayed value
+  - [x] receive user input by clicking in the same order as the displayed value
-    - [ ] compare input value with stored value
+  - [x] compare input value with stored value
-    - [ ] if the value is equal:
+  - [x] if the value is equal:
-      - [ ] add a point to the user
+    - [x] add a point to the user
-      - [ ] move to the next comparison
+    - [x] move to the next comparison
-    - [ ] if the value is different
+  - [x] if the value is different
-      - [ ] end of the game
+    - [x] end of the game
-      - [ ] end time
-      - [ ] save the maximum score achieved
+    - [x] save the maximum score achieved
-- [ ] when clicking reset
-  - [ ] ask if you really want to reset the record
-  - [ ] if so, delete the score from the local storage, otherwise return
-- [ ] when clicking stop
-  - [ ] button changes to resume
-  - [ ] pauses the timer
-  - [ ] if running color execution, pause
-- [ ] when clicking on the resume
-  - [ ] the timer continues to count
-  - [ ] if it was showing the colors before, it picks up where it left off
 - [x] design

-extras

-- [ ] play sound on click
-- [ ] use shortcut keys
-- [ ] choose difficulty